Playfire: History

 Playfire sponsored the Most Played Game Award at the 32nd Golden Joystick Awards, and sponsored the Gamers' Choice Award at the Games Media Awards 2014 in October 2014.

 In blog post on 7 November 2016, Green Man Gaming announced that Playfire is closing.
 It will be merged with their new "Community" site that GMG made on the Muut platform.
-Later, on 5 May 2017 Green Man Gaming announced is coming to a close this year.
+Later, on 5 May 2017 Green Man Gaming announced Playfire is coming to a close this year.
 As of 30 May 2017 Playfire was merged with GMG Community with its website playfire.com now redirecting to greenmangaming.com/playfire.

 Investment

 Playfire initially raised £1.3m in funding from investors including Niklas Zennström (the founder of Skype), Michael Birch (the founder of Bebo), Chris Deering (the former Chairman of SCE), William Reeve (the founder of LOVEFiLM) and others.